 Unit Summary: Musicianship is the art of musical expression.
 Artistry in music, the ability of the performer to effectively and genuinely discern and convey the intentions of the composer, is the ultimate goal.
 The ability to express oneself artistically, an ability so prized and sought after, comes through continual immersion in the art, study and reflection, and an ability to make decisions and take risks.
-In this unit, students will be challenged to start gaining automaticity in their technique and allowing themselves to begin concentrating on the expressive elements of their performance.
-Through active listening, peer critique, self-reflection, and trial and error, students will learn to glean ideas, emotional content and character from the music and begin to "tell the story" in the way they believe the composer intended.
-The concepts of articulation, dynamics, phrasing and tempo become crucial to understanding and expressing the style and character of the music.
+In this unit, students will be challenged to put their technical skills on autopilot so that they can use their mental energy to dig deeply into the music and into themselves.
+Through active listening, peer critique, self-reflection, and trial and error, students will learn to tell the story, express the emotional content, and convey the ideas that they glean from the music.
+The concepts of articulation, dynamics, phrasing, and tempo become crucial to understanding and expressing the style and character of the music.
 When learning and performing solo literature, students will be asked to develop their own unique interpretation of what they think the composer intended.
 When working together as an ensemble, together with the teacher/conductor, students will be asked to form a collective and unified agreement on the interpretation and then determine how to express this interpretation in a homogenous way.